-In Chile, a newly elected government is discussing changes to its constitution which may include changes to the current environmental and socio-political landscape in that country.
-Additionally, the Chilean Congress is also considering legislation designed to protect the country's glaciers.
-No changes have yet been made to the constitution and any proposed legislation has not yet been approved; however, depending on its final language, these changes could affect the Company's ability to develop the Tamberias property.
+In Chile, an elected Constitutional Convention has presented the draft of a new constitution that will be approved or rejected by a national referendum in December 2023.
+The draft of the new constitution contains changes to the current environmental and socio-political regulations in the country.
+Additionally, the Chilean Congress is also considering legislation designed to protect the country's glaciers and to introduce changes to the mining property license fee and granting procedure.
+The new constitution and any proposed legislation have not yet been approved; however, depending on the final language, these changes could affect the Company's ability to develop the Tamberias property.